tagyoureit/nodejs-poolController/README.md

 (This variable is only applicable with `pumpOnly=1`)

 #### Chlorinator
-1 = there is a chlorinator in your equipment, 0 = no chlorinator
+1 = there is a STANDALONE chlorinator in your equipment, 0 = no chlorinator, or a chlorinator attached to an Intellitouch controller
-(This variable is only applicable with `pumpOnly=1`)

 #### appAddress
 The address on the serial bus that this app will use.